Project Care: Fenicia’s Story

 Fenicia now spends her time speaking in the community about HIV/AIDS and attempts to eliminate the stigma associated with the diagnosis.
 She believes it is time to re-educate the community because silence can be deadly.
 But she says, “One voice can't do it.
 We need a lot of voices.”

-Like Fenicia, the Greenville Housing Alliance (GHA) understands that it will take many organizations working in harmony to overcome the systems that prevent access for those who need help.
+Like Fenicia, the Greenville Homeless Alliance (GHA) understands that it will take many organizations working in harmony to overcome the systems that prevent access for those who need help.
 GHA is a proud partner of Project Care, with a mission to provide safe, affordable housing for all on its quest to end homelessness in and around the Upstate of South Carolina.

 Previous